 In the last year, I’ve met more and more women managing more than one career.
 Gone are the days that you are forced to pick one job and stick to it, with millennials taking charge of their own destiny by following all their passions at once.
 This could not be more true than for Bethany Grace, visual artist and more.
-I checked in with Bethany to get the goss on how she juggled it all and stays inspired.
+I checked in with Bethany to get the low down on how she juggled it all and stays inspired.
 Check out a day in her very busy and inspiring work-life!

 Tell us a little bit about what you do?

-I'm currently working within a few fields, I work ton visuals, press & marketing for REEK Perfume, run a biannual online magazine called SYN Magazine, freelance in photography & graphic design and I've just started assisting at 'A Visual Agency' in Glasgow his month.
-I find that some months I work in one field better than another, and this month I'd say I was more a graphic designer than anything else, but in other months I could be something else or a combination of all four.
+I’m currently working within a few fields, I work on visuals, press & marketing for REEK Perfume, run a biannual online magazine called SYN Magazine, freelance in photography & graphic design and I’ve just started assisting at ‘A Visual Agency’ in Glasgow this month.
+I find that some months I work in one field better than another, and this month I’d say I was more a graphic designer than anything else, but in other months I could be something else or a combination of all four.

 How did you get into this business?

 In my early teens I knew I wanted to do something creative, my brother was a natural musician and I kept kicking myself because I just hadn’t found my thing yet.
 I’ve always had a thing for coding, creating websites & graphic design, I think I began experimenting with code & the adobe suite from the age of 13, and I think this naturally migrated to visuals in general.
 I took up photography at the age of 15 and progressed to find my passion for fashion photography.